From Dr. Z - Carpal tunnel syndrome specialist

 But it's unfortunate that even with the most sincere intentions, most people don’t realize how serious carpal tunnel syndrome actually is.
 They don't understand that these insignificant measures are wasting valuable time as the disorder progresses towards the severe stage.

-Simple treatments like rest and night bracing will normally work very well if symptoms are caught in the mild stage.
-But when I get patients – usually in the moderate or severe stages - simple bracing is too little, too late.
+Simple treatments like rest and night bracing will normally work well if symptoms are caught in the mild stage.
+But when I get patients – usually in the moderate or severe stages - simple bracing alone is too little, too late.
 The easy remedies are just not enough anymore.

 The success of either option is proportional to how long you let symptoms go, and how severe they are.
-The American Academy of Orthopedic Surgeons (those who regulate hand surgery) and the National Institutes of Health both recommend that surgery should be your last and final option , when all non-surgical attempts failed.
+The American Academy of Orthopedic Surgeons (those who regulate hand surgery) and the National Institutes of Health both recommend that surgery should be your last and final option, when all non-surgical attempts failed.

 Surgical treatment involves a procedure called carpal tunnel release.
 After back surgery, it’s the most common surgical procedure performed in the United States today.
 It can be performed in one of two ways: